Popular festivals in Singapore

-Singapore’s racial diversity and religious freedom has given rise to each ethnic group having its own festivals.
-There are festivals unique to the Chinese, Malays and Indians.
-Similarly, Buddhists, Hindus, Muslims, Christians and other religions all have different festivals.
-As a result, almost every month of the year sees a celebration of some form, adding spice and colour, usually enjoyed by the entire population.
+Singapore’s racial diversity and religious freedom have given rise to each ethnic group having its own festivals.
+There are festivals unique to the Chinese, Malays, and Indians.
+Similarly, Buddhists, Hindus, Muslims, Christians, and other religions all have different festivals.
+As a result, almost every month of the year sees a celebration of some form, adding spice and color, usually enjoyed by the entire population.

 Not all Chinese have religions.
-Some are atheists while others are Christians, Buddhists or Taoists etc. However, the Chinese race traditionally celebrate a host of festivals, all of which have commemorative purposes.
+Some are atheists while others are Christians, Buddhists or Taoists, etc. However, the Chinese race traditionally celebrates a host of festivals, all of which have commemorative purposes.

 Chinese New Year

 This 2-day public holiday falls anywhere from January to February, depending on the Lunar calendar.
 In actual fact, Chinese New Year lasts a total of 15 days.
 The eve is meant for families and relatives to have a reunion dinner, with the next 2 days spent visiting friends and other relatives.
 This is the only time of the year when many businesses and shops close.
 Chinatown is especially lively and colourful during the weeks preceding and during Chinese New Year.
 You’ll be treated to dragon dance performances, parades and also be able to shop for New Year food stuff and other goodies.

 To celebrate the clear and bright days of Spring, usually on 4th or 5th April.
 In addition, these days are meant for the present generations to commemorate their ancestors, with many thronging temples and ancestors’ graves as a sign of respect.

 Hungry Ghost Festival

 The 7th month of the Lunar calendar marks this festival.
 Usually in August or September, the Chinese believe that the souls of the deceased are released to walk the realm of the living for entertainment and feasting.
 As such, opera performances and food offerings are very common during this month.